Abo Blood Groups Are An Example Of

 Population Distribution of ABO Blood Groups

 The distribution of ABO blood groups varies among different populations around the world.
-For example, type O blood is more common in Native American populations, while type B blood is more common in Asian populations.
+Here's one way to look at it: type O blood is more common in Native American populations, while type B blood is more common in Asian populations.
 The reasons for these differences are not fully understood but may be related to genetic drift, natural selection, and historical migration patterns.

 Here is a general overview of the distribution of ABO blood groups in different populations: